SeanGenge/Github-Readme-Generator/README.md

 # Github readme generator [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 This readme file was generated using this generator!
 Images, however were manually added at this time.
+The website is deployed at https://generate-github-readme.herokuapp.com/

 This generator allows you to quickly make a readme file without worrying about formatting or manually creating a table of contents. some of the features are listed below: